Avulsion injury: Brachial plexus avulsions

 In brachial plexus avulsions, the brachial plexus (a bundle of nerves that communicates signals between the spine and the arms, shoulders, and hands) is torn from its attachment to the spinal cord.
 One common cause of brachial plexus avulsions is when a baby's shoulders rotate in the birth canal during delivery, which causes the brachial plexus to stretch and tear.
 It occurs in 1 to 2 out of every 1,000 births.
 Shoulder trauma during motor vehicle collisions is another common cause of brachial plexus avulsions.
 Detachment of the nerves can cause pain and loss of function in the arms, shoulders, and hands.
 Neuropathic pain can be treated with medication, but it is only through surgical reattachment or nerve grafts that function can be restored.
 For intractable pain, a procedure called dorsal root entry zone (DREZ) lesioning can be effective.

 Tooth avulsions

 During a tooth avulsion, a tooth is completely or partially (such that the dental pulp is exposed) detached from its socket.
 Secondary (permanent) teeth can be replaced and stabilised by a dentist.
-Primary (baby) teeth are not replaced because they tend to become infected and to interfere with the growth of the secondary teeth.
+Primary (baby) teeth are not replaced because they tend to become infected and interfere with the growth of the secondary teeth.
 A completely avulsed tooth that is replaced within one hour of the injury can be permanently retained.
 The long-term retention rate decreases as the time that the tooth is detached increases, and eventually root resorption makes replacement of the tooth impossible.
 To minimize damage to the root, the tooth should be kept in milk or sterile saline while it is outside the mouth.